 - Qualitative methods and research-based teaching

 - Organizational anthropology

-- Contemplative practices, mindfulness, yoga, wellbeing, self-care techniques, work life, Denmark, India, anthropology of the body, organizational anthropology
+- Therapeutic culture, contemplative practices, mindfulness, yoga, affect and emotionality, work life, Denmark, India, anthropology of the body, medical anthropology